Banksy-said-hi/ERC1155-NFT-Marketplace/README.md

 - **While the nft is getting minted, the position of the photo is not proper ( somewhere below the transaction state message )**

 - **Decimals cannot be entered within the listing price input**

+- **Figure out a solution to force users connect their wallet after opening the website**

 ************************************************
 Priorities:
 - **(1) Dedicated Gateway**